Kate and Gin: Britain's Got Talent

 Kate and Gin first appeared on the second series of Britain's Got Talent on 12 April 2008 where they performed to Moby's remake of the James Bond theme tune, received "three yeses" by the judges (Simon Cowell, Amanda Holden and Piers Morgan) and were sent through to the semi-finals.
 Before the live shows, Cowell described the duo as the favourite to win.
 In the live semi-final, broadcast on 26 May 2008, Kate and Gin were again successful, performing a different routine to The Scissor Sisters' "I Don't Feel Like Dancin" and finishing second behind dance group Signature.
-They again performed a routine to Moby's "James Bond Theme" in the show's final on 31 May 2008, but failed to make the final three.
+They again performed a routine to Moby's "James Bond Theme" in the show's final on 31 May 2008, but failed to make the final three finishing in eighth place overall.
 The competition was eventually won by George Sampson.
 After the final, the duo performed with others from the show in the Britain's Got Talent Live Tour, again performing a routine to the Scissor Sisters' "I Don't Feel Like Dancin".